 In 2014, to accommodate growing demand for places, there were 3 FURTHER NEW CLASSROOMS added and linked to our single-storey building.
 We also created three, bright, senior infant rooms and opened a NEW INFANT PLAYGROUND, a new outdoor SENSORY PLAYGROUND, a new HOME SCHOOL COMMUNITY LIAISON ROOM and a SCHOOL GARDEN, where our boys learn about planting.
 Later in 2014, we opened NEW OFFICES and a reception area downstairs.
 This was followed by a new ROOF being fitted on our Junior Building.

 Further improvements took place in 2015, including YARD RESURFACING, a POLYTUNNEL, a new PARENTS' ROOM, new ENTRANCE DOORS being fitted, as well as exterior PAINTING.
 Further developments got underway in 2016, with two new classrooms and three resource rooms arriving in autumn 2017.
 In 2018, further RENOVATION, FLOORING, PAINTING and general revamping, took place, as well as the opening of our new ASD Class and new furniture for pupils.
 Busy times in Glasheen!
-We have more exciting plans for 2018/19.
+We have more exciting plans for 2018/19, with a planning application lodged in November 2018, for additional classrooms.
 Why not check our Facebook page or our Twitter feed, on this website, for recent developments in Glasheen History?

 We have excellent academic and sporting traditions.
 Out of 25.000 competitors, our boys have finished in the Top 5 in Ireland in eight of the last ten years at The All-Ireland Credit Union Quiz Finals, including finishing as ALL-IRELAND RUNNERS UP twice.
 We are a HEALTH PROMOTING School, we are progressing on our 6th GREEN FLAG, have our EUROPEAN BLUE FLAG, our ACTIVE SCHOOL FLAG, our YELLOW FLAG for inclusivity, as well as being a DIGITAL SCHOOL OF DISTINCTION.
 Recently, Glasheen Boys' School also won the PORT OF CORK interschool AWARD, the FAI CORK & MUNSTER SCHOOLS SOCCER Competition, the Interschools CRICKET Competition and the LOUGH LEAGUES Finals.
 We also recently won the Interschools TUG-OF-WAR competition for the 34th consecutive year.